SujalAhrodia/Practice_2020/README.md

 > 4. Given an array of integers A sorted in non-decreasing order, return an array of the squares of each number, also in sorted non-decreasing order.

+> 5. Given a stream of integers and a window size, calculate the moving average of all integers in the sliding window.

 </details>